 TL; DR: Splicing changes the game.
-Phoenix now manages a single dynamic channel, no more 1% fee on inbound liquidity, better predictability and control, trustless swaps.
+Phoenix now manages a single dynamic channel, full control on inbound liquidity, better predictability, trustless swaps.
 The new fee schedule is detailed here.

 When we initially released Phoenix a few years back, we called it a 2nd generation wallet because the introduction of automated channel management was such a huge improvement compared to earlier Lightning wallets.